jsmolka/blog/content/sprite/four-shades-of-green.md

     this.window.set_pixel(x, y, this.bgp[idxc])
 ```

-That was enough to ditch serial port printing of the tests and show them in all their gray glory.
+That was enough to ditch serial port printing of the tests and show them in all their green glory.

 {{<wrap>}}
   {{<image src="sprite/instr-timing.png" caption="blargg instruction timing tests">}}